tilman151/tilman151.github.io/_drafts/autoencoder_bake_off.md

 A $$\beta < 1$$ relaxes the constraints on the latent space while a $$\beta > 1$$ makes the constraint stricter.
 The former should result in better reconstructions and the latter in better unconditional sampling.
-The theoretic derivation makes good arguments what else this simple change affects.
+The theoretic derivation makes good arguments about what else this simple change affects.
 You can read them on [OpenReview](https://openreview.net/pdf?id=Sy2fzU9gl).
 We will use a strict version of this autoencoder with $$\beta = 2$$ and a loose version with $$\beta = 0.5$$.

 ### Vector-Quantized Variational Autoencoder

-The vector-quantized variational autoencoder (vq-VAE) is a VAE that uses a uniform categorial distribution to generate its latent codes.
+The vector-quantized variational autoencoder (vq-VAE) is a VAE that uses a uniform categorical distribution to generate its latent codes.
-Each element of the encoder output is replaced by the categorial value of the distribution that is its nearest neighbor.
+Each element of the encoder output is replaced by the categorical value of the distribution that is its nearest neighbor.
 This is a form of *quantization* and means that the latent space is not continuous anymore but discrete.

 $$\hat{x} = \operatorname{dec}(\operatorname{quantize}(\operatorname{enc}(x))))$$